Banjul Entry Requirements

 Restricted Items

-• Drones and radio equipment - Require prior permission from Gambia Civil Aviation Authority and may need registration
+• Drones, must obtain permission from Gambia Civil Aviation Authority

 Health Requirements